cwaldbieser/txcas/README.rst

 if a view provider *does* provide a view, but some runtime condition prevents it from doing so, it can raise a `txcas.exceptions.ViewNotImplementedError`.

+I am putting example "themes" (collections of templates and static resources) in a separate repository at https://github.com/cwaldbieser/txcas_extras

 Service Manager Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^
 Service manager plugins are used to determine whether a service is valid.